menu

 Also of interest is that Fayetteville has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.06% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Fayetteville telecommute to their jobs.
+Overall, about 12.77% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Fayetteville is a very ethnically-diverse city.
 The people who call Fayetteville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fayetteville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fayetteville include Irish, German, English, European, and Scottish.
+Important ancestries of people in Fayetteville include English, German, Irish, European, and Scottish.

 The most common language spoken in Fayetteville is English.
 Other important languages spoken here include Spanish and Chinese.